INTRODUCTION TO COMPRESSOR:

 4. Limits pressure differential.
 This reduces excess strains in the frame.

 The drain valve drains the condensate produced at the condenser and the receiver.
-Cylinders and intercoolers are either air cooled (with fins) or water cooled (with water jackets in the cylinder).
-Air cooled compressor are used for low pressure applications and water cooled compressors are used for high
+Cylinders and intercoolers are either air-cooled (with fins) or water-cooled (with water jackets in the cylinder).
+The air-cooled compressor is used for low-pressure applications and water-cooled compressors are used for high

 Advantages of Reciprocating compressor

-1. Piston type compressors are available in wide range of capacity and pressure
+1. Piston type compressors are available in a wide range of capacity and pressure

 2. Very high air pressure (250 bar) and air volume flow rate is possible with multi-staging.

-3. Better mechanical balancing is possible by multistage compressor by proper cylinder arrangement.
+3. Better mechanical balancing is possible by a multistage compressor by proper cylinder arrangement.

-4. High overall efficiency compared to other compressor
+4. High overall efficiency compared to another compressor

 Disadvantages of Reciprocating compressor

 1. Reciprocating piston compressors generate inertia forces that shake the machine.
-Therefore , a rigid frame, fixed to solid foundation is often required
+Therefore, a rigid frame, fixed to a solid foundation is often required

 2. Reciprocating piston machines deliver a pulsating flow of air.
 Properly sized pulsation damping chambers or receiver tanks are required.